-The overall agreement between the Ceara Rise smoothed composite oxygen isotope curve and the LR04 global compilation is generally quite good although there is a definite difference in absolute values with the Ceara Rise data exhibiting consistently lower values of about 0.2 ‰ than LR04 (Supplementary Fig. S1).
-The 0.2 ‰ offset is well within the potential regional differences of up to 0.3 ‰ cited by Lisiecki and Raymo (2005).
+The overall agreement between the Ceara Rise smoothed composite oxygen isotope curve and the LR04 global compilation is generally quite good, although there is a definite difference in absolute values with the Ceara Rise data exhibiting consistently lower values of about 0.2% than LR04 (Fig. S1 in the Supplement).
+The 0.2% offset is well within the potential regional differences of up to 0.3% cited by Lisiecki and Raymo (2005).
 The consistency of the difference over the entire 5 Myr scope of this study is remarkable given the regional mix of data used for LR04.

-263 While the agreement between Ceara Rise and LR04 oxygen isotope data is good, there are discrepancies in some intervals.
-The 2 curves are out of sync between 1.80 and 1.90 Ma with LR04 exhibiting 2 maxima whereas 264 265 Ceara Rise contains only 1.
-As this is close to a point where the LR04 stack switched from Site 677 (0-2 Ma) and 266 Site 927 (0-1.7 Ma) to Site 849 (1.7-3.6 Ma), misalignments in the stack between single sites with the original 267 spliced records could have led to a mismatch here.
-Tuning for Site 926 in this interval is robust and does not allow a 268 shift that could accommodate the mismatch.
-Hence the interval from 1.80 and 1.90 Ma in the LR04 stack has to be 269 revised.
+While the agreement between Ceara Rise and LR04 oxygen isotope data is good, there are discrepancies in some intervals.
+The two curves are out of sync between 1.80 and 1.90 Ma with LR04 exhibiting two maxima, whereas Ceara Rise contains only one.
+As this is close to a point where the LR04 stack switched from Site 677 (0-2 Ma) and Site 927 (0-1.7 Ma) to Site 849 (1.7-3.6 Ma), misalignments in the stack between single sites with the original spliced records could have led to a mismatch here.
+Tuning for Site 926 in this interval is robust and does not allow a shift that could accommodate the mismatch.
+Hence, the interval from 1.80 and 1.90 Ma in the LR04 stack has to be revised.
 Even larger differences are seen between 4.0 and 4.5 Ma (Fig. 9).
-Data from Site 929 have been shifted 270 +0.25 ‰ in Fig. 9 to aid in the comparison of the excursions in the data.
-The data from Sites 925 and 929 are in 271 good agreement, but the Ceara Rise smoothed compilation, which is almost entirely composed of data from the 2 272 sites over this age interval, bears little resemblance to LR04.
+Data from Site 929 have been shifted +0.25 % in Fig. 9 to aid in the comparison of the excursions in the data.
+The data from sites 925 and 929 are in good agreement, but the Ceara Rise smoothed compilation, which is almost entirely composed of data from the two sites over this age interval, bears little resemblance to LR04.
 As pointed out in Lisiecki and Raymo (2005), their stack prior to 4 Ma includes far fewer sites than the more recent data.
-The 4.0 to 4.5 Ma interval is also one of low 273 amplitude variability in $\delta^{18}$ O as a response to orbital variation, making the tuning effort at the individual sites 274 275 contributing to LR04 more difficult than at later time intervals.
-Better correlation of data older than 4.5 Ma suggests 276 that age model uncertainties are confined to 4.0 - 4.5 Ma and do not necessarily offset the age models for older 277 sediments in LR04 or our compilation.
+The 4.0 to 4.5 Ma interval is also one of low amplitude variability in δ^{18} O as a response to orbital variation, making the tuning effort at the individual sites contributing to LR04 more difficult than at later time intervals.
+Better correlation of data older than 4.5 Ma suggests that age model uncertainties are confined to 4.0-4.5 Ma and do not necessarily offset the age models for older sediments in LR04 or our compilation.

-Accessing uncertainty in the age model is difficult and cannot be discussed in this manuscript as it would require extensive testing.
-However, in Zeeden et al. (2013) and (2014) this is already done with regards to the uncertainty in the target curve.
-The outstanding match of sedimentary pattern and insolation calculations, which is amazing, keeping in mind that the Laskar et al. 2004 model is based on a relatively short time of observational data, gives confidence that the error for the Miocene is less than a single precession cycle.
+Accessing uncertainty in the age model is difficult and cannot be discussed in this paper as it would require extensive testing.
+However, in Zeeden et al. (2013, 2014) this is already done with regards to the uncertainty in the target curve.
+The outstanding match of sedimentary pattern and insolation calculations, keeping in mind that the Laskar et al. (2004) model is based on a relatively short time of observational data, gives confidence that the error for the Miocene is less than a single precession cycle.
 Due to the excellent match in patterns we think the main error lies in the accuracy of the target (precession and obliquity).
-The error in precession maxima and minima positions will be only relevant for times older than 5 Ma (see Lourens et al. 2004), as already discussed in the Zeeden et al. (2013, 2014) papers.
+The error in precession maxima and minima positions will be only relevant for times older than 5 Ma (see Lourens et al., 2004), as already discussed in the Zeeden et al. (2013, 2014) papers.